Human Development and Family Studies

 The study of human development and family studies delves into why humans behave and develop according to certain patterns.
 Dysfunctional behaviors are examined, as well as normal thought patterns that may arise from cultural influences.
 Educational instruction in human development and family studies focuses primarily on mental health, family dynamics, interpersonal relationships and social issues.
 Studies in human development examine the course of physical and emotional changes throughout a typical lifespan.
 Major life stages are examined, such as middle age, infancy, adolescence, young adulthood and late adulthood.
 This knowledge is often applicable in professional roles related to social welfare and therapy.

 Degrees in human development and family studies are found at both the undergraduate and graduate levels, culminating in career options in social work, counseling and human services.
 Coursework that leads to a bachelor's degree develops a student's skills in recognizing patterns of familial relationships.
 Depending upon the university's human development and family studies program, a student may be able to choose from among several specializations.
-Child, adult and family studies, family finance and housing and early childhood development are some of the concentrations schools offer.
+Child, adult and family studies, family finances and early childhood development are some of the concentrations schools offer.

 Graduate programs in human development and family studies are more research focused.
 Coursework and projects may examine elementary and secondary education, adolescent or adult development, relationships between generations and child care.
 Graduate programs typically involve a thesis project, along with foundational courses in family theory and modern research in human development.
 Review the following links for more information about relevant degree programs: